Based in Newcastle, NSW and available Australia‑wide via Telehealth.

 • understand patterns in relationships and intimacy

-• feel more grounded in their body and emotions
+• feel more grounded in your body and emotions

 • work through anxiety, burnout, shame, or self‑criticism